 In New Caledonia, January 1985 the Socialist government elaborated its plan for “Independence-Association,” which offered sovereignty to the Kanaks and firm economic and political guarantees to the European settlers.
 Land contracts, leases, and concessions would guarantee the use of the land, and Kanak first-ownership was recognized.
 Compensation would be ensured in mining areas (Fraser 1988:28-30).

-Economic, social, and cultural reforms were proposed in order to alleviate the growing disparities between the largely Kanak, underdeveloped countryside and the wealthy European-dominated urban capital of Nouméa.
+Economic, social, and cultural reforms were proposed to alleviate the growing disparities between the largely Kanak, underdeveloped countryside and the wealthy European-dominated urban capital of Nouméa.
 Elected regional councils would be responsible for economic development, primary education, land reform, agricultural development, and so on.
-Introduced in a period of political tension and violence, the Socialist plan ran into difficulties in spite of its innovative solutions.
+Introduced in a period of political tension and violence, the Socialist plan ran into difficulties despite its innovative solutions.
 There were killings on both sides.

 NO ONE DOES IT BETTER THAN THE BRITISH!